 While they’re supposed to be a solution, pharmaceutical sleep aids are associated with all kinds of problems – including sleepwalking and even sleep-eating.
 They can cause serious dependency issues, and if you quit taking them, your insomnia will likely come back with a vengeance.

 I suffered from insomnia for practically my entire life until I started consuming cannabis daily.
-Now I typically sleep great, and I can tell because my Misfit Shine tracks both light and heavy sleeping time every night.
+Now I typically sleep great!

 (indica) [Purple Urkle x Big Bud]

 This strain was one of my first loves, and remains my all-time favorite for sleep as well as pain and stress relief.
 Colors in cannabis often have a deeper genetic meaning; having “Blue” or “Purple” in the name will always suggest a strain crossed with a heavy indica, so you can bet they’ll be good for sleep, evenif they are labeled as “sativa” or “hybrid.”